AIIX/mycroft-yelp/README.md

 * "next restaurant" - Will go to next result and you can then ask for more information for the address and such
 * "next result" - Will go to next result and you can then ask for more information for the address and such
 * "previous restaurant" - Will go to the previous result
+* "previous result" - Will go to the previous result
 * "send info" - sends text message of restaurant name, rating, and yelp url
 * "send information" - sends text message of restaurant name, rating, and yelp url
 * "send it to me" - sends text message of restaurant name, rating, and yelp url